Being a leader of a company or organization is certainly a difficult and often frustrating position – but it can also be tremendously rewarding.

 It may seem like some people are gifted with leadership skills, but the truth is most leadership traits can be learned, adopted, and strengthened with time and practice.

-As we delve into the list of traits of effective leaders, you will learn the behaviors and attitudes of a good leader.
+As we delve into the list of effective leadership traits, you will learn the behaviors and attitudes of a good leader.

 Having a clear picture of what needs to be achieved is a crucial quality of good leadership.